c-cube/ocaml-containers/README.md

     KMP search algorithm, and a few naive utils).
 Again, modules are independent and sometimes parametric on the string and char types (so they should be able to deal with your favorite unicode library).
+3. A drop-in replacement to the standard library, `containers.pervasives`, that defined a `CCPervasives` module intented to be opened to extend some modules of the stdlib.
-3. Random stuff, with *NO* *GUARANTEE* of even being barely usable or tested, in other dirs (mostly `misc` but also `lwt` and `threads`).
+4. Random stuff, with *NO* *GUARANTEE* of even being barely usable or tested, in other dirs (mostly `misc` but also `lwt` and `threads`).
 It's where I tend to write code when I want to test some idea, so half the modules (at least) are unfinished or don't really work.